-This is a prospective, Phase 2, single center, open-label study in adult patients with presumed WHO grade 3 or 4 glioma who will be undergoing surgical resection as standard of care.
+This is a prospective, single center, open-label study in adult patients with presumed World Health Organization (WHO) grade 3 or 4 glioma who will be undergoing surgical resection as standard of care.
 In some cases, patients will have had biopsy.
-Study participants will undergo 68Ga-citrate PET/MR prior to surgery.
+Study participants will undergo 68Ga-citrate Positron Emission Tomography / magnetic resonance (PET/MR) prior to surgery.

 68Ga-DOTATATE PET/CT in Neuroendocrine Tumor

 Somatostatin receptor(SSTR) was expressed in neuroendocrine tumor cells and SSTR-targeting molecular imaging(68Ga-DOTATATE PET/CT) could be a promising technique to evaluate the primary tumor and metastatic lesions of neuroendocrine tumors with higher accuracy.
 This prospective study is going to investigate whether radiolabeled somatostatin analogs 68Ga-DOTATATE PET/CT may be valuable for diagnosis, risk stratification, and prognostic evaluation of neuroendocrine tumors and compared it with 18F-FDG PET/CT.